-The fourth challenge for us was to combine the previous optimizations (miniaturization of automated growth, variety, taste) with an optimal design that would ensure that the Natufia Kitchen Garden can have its place not only in professional kitchens but as well in full harmony with an elegant home kitchen or in the dining room or the bar of an upscale hotel.
-The Kitchen Garden is impressive in itself.
+The fourth challenge for us was to combine the previous optimizations (miniaturization of automated growth, variety, taste) with an optimal design that would ensure that the Natufia Smart Garden can have its place not only in professional kitchens but as well in full harmony with an elegant home kitchen or the dining room or the bar of an upscale hotel.
+The Smart Garden is impressive in itself.
 We thought that it also could be beautiful.
 Some of the features such as music played to the plants inside the machine or the periodical flow of water and nutrients that cascades down from one ceramic pot to another make it also a true object of harmony and curiosity to anyone.

 The last one of those challenges was the price.
-The combined challenges of optimization between hydroponic growth, full automation, minimal space available in a kitchen, greater variety of herbs and plants that can grow (over 100 tested until today) and attractive design with high quality materials, that we met one by one had each a heavy price tag on it.
+The combined challenges of optimization between hydroponic growth, full automation, minimal space available in a kitchen, a greater variety of herbs and plants that can grow (over 100 tested until today), and attractive design with high-quality materials, that we met one by one had each a heavy price tag on it.
 It took years of research and testing.
-But at the end, and by looking at what our competitors only managed to do, I am truly proud that we managed to make such an optimal machine at a price that fits well in the landscape of high-end private kitchen appliances and even better in the professional kitchen equipment market… All of that despite all the constraints that were set against us from the very start.
+But in the end, and by looking at what our competitors only managed to do, I am truly proud that we managed to make such an optimal machine at a price that fits well in the landscape of high-end private kitchen appliances and even better in the professional kitchen equipment market… All of that despite all the constraints that were set against us from the very start.
 This hard work of multiple optimizations of which we only have the secret will hopefully give us a consequent lasting hedge in this market.

-Where is the Natufia Kitchen Garden available?
+Where is the Natufia Smart Garden available?

 You can also check our resellers and showrooms with Natufia on display here.